Magnitogorsk Iron and Steel Works: Establishment of MMK

 In the 1870s, most Russian iron ore, steel, and pig iron was produced in Ukraine.
 In 1913, Ukraine, with its rich deposits and developed industry, accounted for 75% of iron ore production, compared to 21% in the Urals.
 While Ukraine remained the center of metal production, neighboring regions were significantly less developed.
 It was only after the October Revolution of 1917 that the effort to expand the steel industry came to the fore.

-The Magnitogorsk steel production facility in the 1920s or 1930s.
+The Magnitogorsk steel production facility in the 1930s.

 As part of Soviet leader Joseph Stalin's First Five-Year Plan, the government decided to sponsor a project to build the world's largest steel production complex.
 The Soviets initially planned the project, with the American-based Arthur McKee & Company brought in later to oversee its construction and assist in its planning.
 The plan to transform Magnitogorsk (which would become MMK) into an industrial complex was linked to the construction of the new city of Stalinsk, which had a large supply of coal.

 While there were disagreements regarding the timetable and massive shortages of supplies, the project to build the complex began in 1929 with the influx of thousands of Soviet workers.
 The American contractors were critical of the project's handling and frustrated by its mismanagement, and as a result, the Soviets ended up designing a large proportion of the complex themselves.
 The failure to properly organize the construction efforts was partly due to the Soviet government's tight deadlines, which they deemed essential to meet their Five-Year Plan.
 Additionally, several key personnel were replaced due to political concerns over loyalty to the Communist Party.